 WHO WE ARE

-We are a neighborhood association made up of Napa residents whose primary focus is persuading/forcing our local government to regulate close proximity microwave radiating antennas (CPMRAs) to protect public health and safety, the environment, Napa's aesthetics, and property values, starting with the 28 the Napa City Council approved at its November 5th, 2019 meeting and the 26 that are pending approval.
+We are a neighborhood association made up of Napa residents whose primary focus has been persuading our local government to regulate close proximity microwave radiating antennas (CPMRAs) to protect public health and safety, the environment, Napa's aesthetics, and property values, starting with the 28 the Napa City Council approved at its November 5th, 2019 meeting and the 26 that were pending approval.

 WHAT WE DO